they can intersect. As an improviser on piano, accordion, and electronics, she has performed/recorded with musicians

 Hall (San Francisco), the Frieze Arts Fair (London), Avalon (Los Angeles), and Redcat (Los Angeles).
 She is a 2014

-Civitella Ranieri Foundation Fellow, and has been awarded grants from the 2018 Cornell Council for the Arts Biennial
+Civitella Ranieri Foundation Fellow, and has been awarded grants from the Cornell Council for the Arts and the Atkinson

-and the Atkinson Center for a Sustainable Future for her work with bioacoustics researcher Katy Payne.
-She received
+Center for a Sustainable Future for her work with bioacoustics researcher Katy Payne and the Hawai'i Marine Mammal

-her Master of Fine Arts in Music Performance and Literature with a Specialization in Improvisation from Mills College.
+Annie received her Master of Fine Arts in Music Performance and Literature with a Specialization in Improvisation from

-At Mills, she was awarded the Flora Boyd Piano Performance prize for her work on extended techniques for the piano.
+Mills College.
+At Mills, she was awarded the Flora Boyd Piano Performance prize for her work on extended techniques

 improvisers might be able to bridge the gap between our present thirst for novel timbres and our past predilection